 Distribution: Found along roadsides, wasteplaces and highly cultivated areas in south-east Australia.

-- Capable of forming dense colonies on grassland areas.
+- Capable of forming dense colonies on grassland and moist areas excluding native vegetation.

 - Herbicide.
 Spot spray.
 Herbicides registered in Tasmania include dicamba, MCPA, metsulfuron and glyphosate.